Malikkun09/Malikkun09/README.md

 # 💫 About Me:

 Hi 👋!
-My name is Malik, a Grade 11 student at **SMK Informatika Fithrah Insani** (major: **PPLG -> Pengembangan Perangkat Lunak & Game**).
+My name is **Malik**, a Grade 11 student at **SMK Informatika Fithrah Insani**, majoring in **PPLG (Software & Game Development)**.

-I love coding, UI/UX design, and building small games / apps.
+I'm passionate about **software development, UI/UX design, and modern technologies**.
+I enjoy building applications, experimenting with new tools, and learning how real-world systems work behind the scenes.

+Currently, I spend most of my time **coding, exploring open-source projects, and improving my development skills**.
+I'm especially interested in backend systems, APIs, and creative tech projects.

-**Dreams:** Study Computer Science abroad and build impactful technology in the future.
+**Dream:** Study **Computer Science abroad** and contribute to impactful technology in the future.

 ![](https://komarev.com/ghpvc/?username=Malikkun09&color=dc143c&style=for-the-badge)